 If you just want to practice Chinese with native speakers, here are some resources where you can connect with native Chinese speakers:

-Italki: italki is the site you can find a native Chinese speaker who can give you some guidance about learning how to speak Chinese.
-It`s online, so even if you are driving or bathing, it`s ok to talk with Chinese people.
+Skype online lessons: You can find a native Chinese tutor who can give you some guidance about learning how to speak Chinese.
+It`s online, so even if you are driving or bathing.

-Local Chinese Schools, Even if you live in China, you may not know where you can be taught authentic Chinese without offence.
+Confucius Institutes or local Chinese training centers: You may not know where you can be taught authentic Chinese without offence.
 Don`t miss the chance to immerse yourself in the language.
 Professional teachers and teaching methodology will lead your Chinese process much faster.

 6. Keep review & practice

 Learning a language is just like learning an instrument.
 You need to continue practicing what you`ve learnt to avoid forgetting.
 There is a forgetting curve hypothesizes which shows how information is lost over time when there is no attempt to retain it.
 In other words, if we don`t review on time, there is a big chance we may forget 90% of what we`ve learnt within one month- or even one week.
 Just be patient, learning every day for twenty minutes is much better than once a week.
 If you just have such low frequency to learn a language, definitely you will keep forgetting but learning.
 So try to form a suitable habit of review and practice at regular intervals.
 You will benefit from it.

 When you are trying to pick up a new language, the real environment may connect you with this language tighter.
 Why not just hurl yourself into this language?

 What you need to do is make some flash cards first.
 Surround yourself with Chinese vocabulary so that you can review them at any time.
 Prepare a set of self-made flash cards and put it in your pocket or bag.
 When you have some fragment time like drinking a cup of coffee or taking the subway, just pick it out and start your learning anywhere.